rkapur102/allerscan/README.md

 AllerScan is an allergy detection iOS application that scans food labels (in multiple languages!) for a given set of allergies.
 Perfect for those who are traveling in foreign countries where an unfamiliar language is spoken, those with trouble discerning small-size text, or those who simply want to rid themselves of the tedious and stressful process of examining long ingredient lists.

-The AllerScan interface was built by Rhea Kapur and Eva Schiller using Swift and Xcode.
+The AllerScan interface was built by Rhea Kapur and Eva Schiller in Xcode using SwiftUI.
 The allergy detection process relies on text recognition for image techniques, which was implemented by Rhea Kapur and Eva Schiller using Google Cloud's Firebase ML Toolkit.
 The translation features were implemented by Olivia Taylor through Google's Cloud Translation API.
 Emma Huang created all visuals and product design features.

 AllerScan won first place for the Best Use of Google Cloud prize, awarded by a team of Google engineers, at FemmeHacks!